omgcheese/Kotlin-News/readme.md

 * All Api error handling must be implemented
 * All Api request must be wrapped with Resource class (Success or Failure)
 * User should be aware of network issue
-* If error was occurred before the first batch was loaded, it should have an option to re-fetch the list again
+* If error was occurred before the first batch was loaded, it should have an option to re-fetch the list again (Not achieved)